Fintech Terms Every Business Owner Should Know

 Fintech is a contraction of two words: finance and technology.
 According to the National Digital Research Center in Dublin, Fintech is “innovation in financial services”.
 If we want to be more specific we should say that Fintech companies use cutting-edge technologies and software to make the financial services we know way more efficient, and offer new tech-driven financial solutions.

 Now when you know what Fintech is, let’s move on with the rest of the most widely used Fintech terms.

 Tokenization is the process of substituting of sensitive data (like PAN numbers and other credit and debit card details) with series of randomly-generated and unique strings of symbols, called tokens.
 The main purpose of tokenization is to protect merchants against costly data breaches and to increase security around processing payment card data.

 NFC (near-field communication)

 This is the technology behind the Tap & Go (also known as contactless) payments, which are gaining increasing popularity in the last number of years.
 Simply put, NFC is a set of data protocols which provide wireless connection and allow two-way communication between two devices in close proximity.
-Thanks to the NFC technology, people can quickly and effortlessly pay with their smartphones on POS terminals like myPOS Devices, for instance.
+Thanks to the NFC technology, people can quickly and effortlessly pay with their smartphones on POS terminals like myPOS card reading machines, for instance.